These days, it’s more important than ever to have good credit. Banks, landlords, and

 You can also take these simple steps to improve your credit score:

-Automate your bill payments to ensure that you meet all your due dates.
+Automate your bill payments to make sure that you meet all your due dates.

 Don’t charge up more than 50% of your credit card limit.
 That alone will lower your